visualinteractivedata/visualinteractivedata.github.io/jobs/phd-pcc-2021.md

 ## Requirements

-* A Masters/Bachelor degree in visualization, human-computer interaction, design informstics or equivalent.
+* A Masters/Bachelor degree in visualization, human-computer interaction, design informatics or equivalent.
 * good illustration and graphics skills
 * good (web) programming skills
-* enthusiastic about reserach in visalization, communication, and human-computer interaction
+* enthusiastic about reserach
 * strong interest in interdisciplinary work and working with patients, doctors, and families.

 ## Organization